satwikkansal/python_blockchain_app/README.md

 # Performance evaluation

 To measure the performance indices of our application, we use the Tsung benchmark tool.
 Both the application and the Tsung monitor run on the same Raspberry machine.
-Even if they are in the same machine, the Tsung monitor does not require too many resources and the Raspberry only runs these two programs, so the execution of the application is not compromised and the results given by Tsung are a good approximation of the once that would be obtained if the application was executed in a separate machine.
+Even if they are in the same machine, the Tsung monitor does not require too many resources and the Raspberry only runs these two programs, so the execution of the application is not compromised and the results given by Tsung are a good approximation of the ones that would be obtained if the application was executed in a separate machine.

 ## Service time and variance

-If we imagine the system as a monolithic queue, we can measure the mean service time and its variance.
-To perform this test, we assume to have a closed system with only one customer.
+If we imagine the system as a monolithic queue, we can measure the expected value and the variance of the service time.
+To perform this test, we assume to have an interactive closed system with only one customer.

-The customer sends repeatedly the same request at the flight_counter endpoint of the server with a small delay, 0.01 s, between each request.
+A test consists in the customer that sends repeatedly the same request at selected endpoint of the server with a small delay, 0.01 s, between each request.

 The mean service time of each query is obtained by taking the average result over 15 runs of 30 minutes of the same test and the variance is obtained by taking 100 measures from the logs of the tests for each query.
+The results are shown in the table below.

 | Request | Mean Service Time | Variance |
 |---|---|---|